 It doesn’t always work out well

-There are instances where a market economy doesn’t produce the best outcome for society as a whole.
+This miracle has enchanted some people to the point that they believe that everything will turn out fine if only markets can do their job.
+But there are many instances where a market economy doesn’t produce the best outcome for society as a whole.
 Economists call them market failures.
 One can think of the following situations:

 - People may have far more desires than the planet can support and the market economy may fulfil those desires at the expense of future life on the planet.